Blade-Stone/Blade-Stone/README.md

 - 👋 Hi, I’m @Blade-Stone
 - 👀 I’m interested in ...
 Front End and back End development.
 - 🌱 I’m currently learning ...
-HTML and CSS
+HTML, CSS, AND PYTHON
-- 📫 Email b.tylerstone@outlook.com - Phone (918) 549-1567
+- 📫 Email b.tylerstone@outlook.com

 <!---
 Blade-Stone/Blade-Stone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.